free things to do in New York City

 Film | Documentary from Spain: Carlos Saura's Flamenco (1995)

-As a hall fills with performers, a narrator says that flamenco came from Andalucia, a mix of Greek psalms, Mozarabic dirges, Castillian ballads, Jewish laments, Gregorian chants, African rhythms, and Iranian and Romany melodies.
+As a hall fills with performers, a narrator says that flamenco came from Andalucia, a mix of Greek psalms, more Mozarabic dirges, Castillian ballads, Jewish laments, Gregorian chants, African rhythms, and Iranian and Romany melodies.
 The film presents thirteen rhythms of flamenco, each with song, guitar, and dance: the uptempo bularías, a brooding farruca, an anguished martinete, and a satiric fandango de huelva.
 There are tangos, a taranta, alegrías, siguiriyas, soleás, a guajira of patrician women, a petenera about a sentence to death, villancicos, and a final rumba.
 Families present numbers, both festive and fierce.
-100 minutes
+100 minutes less

 New York City, NY; NYC